Learn how to properly flush your Honda Outboard Motor, presented by Team Honda Marine. ... read more

 Once he has gone from there, he will take the gearbox off.
 He will check the water pump impeller which is vital; it’s a rubber component that needs to be checked yearly and replaced when it’s perished.
 Also down in the gearbox there is gear oil that needs to be checked yearly and replaced.
 Another thing is the prop.
 He will take the prop off and he will check behind the prop.
 Sometimes when you’re out you get fishing line wrapped around the prop and it can cause damage to the seals as well.

-Once he has done all that and gets the engine back together, we have a computer system called Dr. H that he can hook into your engine and it’s basically going to tell him all the information about your engine.
+Once he has done all that and gets the engine back together, we has a computer system called Dr. H that he can hook into your engine and it’s basically going to tell him all the information about your engine.
 If there is any fault codes it will store those and he can check.
 It will also be able to give you accurate printouts showing the usage of the engine, the RPM and how many hours it’s done at each RPM; which is good when you’re going to resell your engine.
 That’s basically covering the hundred hour service.

 When you go to the 200 hours or the two yearly it’s a bigger service.
 But what we do there, inside all four-stroke outboards they have valves.
-And the valves need to be adjust regulated to keep the engine running right.
+And the valves need to be adjust and regulated to keep the engine running right.
 If you don’t adjust the valves, later on down the track you’re going to have a fair bit of problem.
 Now with our outboards we are the only ones that use fully adjustable valves, and with Honda everything is quite easy to service.
 So in behind here is the rock and cover or tap and cover as some people call it.
 And in behind there are the valves.
 So at 200 hours it’s a relatively quick job for the mechanic to adjust the valves all up to keep your engine running in optimum condition.
 We’ve actually got these engines that have done well over 15,000 hours and still continue running using the original heads and cylinders.

-So one thing you will always here is a good old story about people never changing a water pump impeller for 10 years, but actually it’s fairly naïve.
+So one thing you will always hear is a good old story about people never changing a water pump impeller for 10 years, but actually it’s fairly naïve.
 A lot of people don’t understand that the water pump impeller is just a rubber component.
 Here is actually a new water pump impeller.
 Which you can see that when they are new they are quite flexible and they are fairly sturdy.
-One thing that’s going greatly affect your water pump and damage it very rapidly is lack of water.
+One thing that’s going to greatly affect your water pump and damage it very rapidly is lack of water.
 You need to make sure that when you’re flushing the engine you have a good constant flow of water coming out of the telltale.
 If the water is not coming out, stop the motor immediately.
 This is the type of damage that will happen with lack of water.
 The water bin rubber running in stainless steel housing here.
 You can see the rubber in the stainless steel housing is going to generate a lot of heat very quickly and even do major damage within 30 to 40 seconds.
-You can see here that the inside of the housing has started to melt and from here this is how it’s just going to degenerate very quickly and cause major problems for your engine.
+You can see here that the inside of the housing has starting to melt and from here this is how it’s just going to degenerate very quickly and cause major problems for your engine.

 [Andrew] Today you see boats with single engines and twin engines on them.
 What’s the main difference and why would you have two against the one?